git-asia/mistrz.ai_MetawarstwyFramework/README.md

 ## Problem Statement

 We will look into several problems to solve:
-Exercise_1: Complete the SCSS file by replacing the handwritten color and font values with variables from the variables.scss file.
+- Exercise_1: Complete the SCSS file by replacing the handwritten color and font values with variables from the variables.scss file.
-Exercise_2: We're helping an aspiring student become a Junior React Developer!
+- Exercise_2: We're helping an aspiring student become a Junior React Developer!
-Exercise_3 and the Chellange: The problem we want to solve is the lack of understanding by the technical team of tasks written by a non-technical client in Jira.
+- Exercise_3 and the Chellange: The problem we want to solve is the lack of understanding by the technical team of tasks written by a non-technical client in Jira.
-Exercise_4: Based on a loosely guided conversation with the user, get a set of contact information from him: name, occupation, email, what problem he is facing, why he is contacting you.
+- Exercise_4: Based on a loosely guided conversation with client, get a set of contact information including: name, occupation, email, what problem (s)he is facing, why (s)he is contacting you.

 ## Solution

 The solutions can be delivered in various formats.
-We will work with simple plain text, .scss file and JSON objects with a precisely defined structure.
+We will work with both: simple .scss file and plain text as well as with JSON objects with a precisely defined structure.

 ## Folder Structure